Syrian president decrees financial stimulus amid crisis

 DAMASCUS, Syria (AP) — Amid sharp economic decline, Syrian President Bashar Assad issued a decree on Tuesday granting hundreds of thousands of public sector workers and soldiers a one-time financial stimulus, equivalent to an average monthly salary.

-The stimulus — the third since October — comes as the national currency is crashing, now at 4,000 Syrian pounds to the dollar on the black market, compared to 700 a year ago.
+The stimulus — the third since October — comes as the national currency is crashing, now at more than 4,000 Syrian pounds to the dollar on the black market, compared to 700 a year ago.
 The official rate for the dollar is fixed at 1,256 Syrian pounds for $1.

+The decision comes a day after the government raised the price of fuel, including subsidized, by more than 50% in the third increase this year.
+It also raised the price of cooking gas.

 Nearly 80% of Syrians live in poverty, and 60% are food insecure — the worst food security situation ever seen in Syria, according to the United Nations.